ngeor/instarepo/README.md

     Removes the .travis.yml file
 ci.no_travis_badge
-    Removes the Travis badge from README files dotnet.dot_net_framework_version
+    Removes the Travis badge from README files dotnet.must_have_git_hub_action
-    Sets the .NET Framework version to 4.7.2 in csproj and web.config files dotnet.must_have_git_hub_action

     Creates a GitHub Action workflow for CSharp projects, deletes appveyor.yml if present.